LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 ---
-pagename: Onboarding to AI Powered Routing
+pagename: Use Maven with Your Bot
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Maven
 subfoldername: AI Powered Routing
-permalink: maven-ai-powered-routing-onboarding-to-ai-powered-routing.html
+permalink: maven-ai-powered-routing-use-maven-with-your-bot.html
 indicator: both
 ---

-## Onboarding to Maven AI Powered Routing

-Now that you have created some Intent and Context based policies, you want to use them in your conversation pipelines.
-There are primarily two ways of onboarding and using the policies.

-### Add "Maven" Skill to your campaigns

-In this case, you will be sending your conversations to a Maven.
-Maven will evaluate all the policies and then execute those policies (e.g. transferring the conversation to a skill).
-This is appropriate if:

-1. You are only routing based on Inbox and Custom (FaaS or Static) attributes

-2. You don't have a concierge bot

-3. You do not need high levels of customizations and therefore programmatic access to Maven capabilities

-#### Setup Live Engage

-#### Provide Bot User Credentials to Maven

-#### Samples

-### Use AskMaven APIs from a concierge bot or app

-Alternatively you may also use the AskMaven APIs from a concierge bot or LOB app to ask Maven about the next best action for a set of conditions.
+You may use the AskMaven APIs from a concierge bot or LOB app to ask Maven about the next best action for a set of conditions.
 This is appropriate if:

 1. You already have a concierge bot that handles branded greetings, intents, and dialogs